9 Lives: Knitted Shawls for Changing Times (eBook)

 So you see, through my struggles I have come back to grey and gold, and now I hope very much that I can share a little bit of that warmth and kindness in this eBook.
 Life doesn’t follow a steady course, and things change, sometimes for the better and sometimes not so much.
 I have fallen down, but not permanently, and I am striving to create beauty in all the unexpected places and changes again.
 This eBook celebrates life’s cycle of change, from city to country, from having kids at home to waving farewell to them as they venture off, from this to that.
 And with love to you in grey and gold.

-The nine shawl patterns in this eBook will be delivered within a subscription period ending May 31, 2021.
-There is no specific delivery date for each pattern.
-All patterns will have charts and written instructions, and there will be one, two and three color patterns in different weights of yarn.
-Each pattern in this eBook will be available to purchase separately.
+The nine shawl patterns in this eBook were delivered as a subscription.
+All patterns have charts and written instructions, and there are one, two and three color patterns in different weights of yarn.
+Each pattern in this eBook is available to purchase separately.
 Happy knitting!